UPHL-BioNGS/Cecret/README.md

 * params.amplicon_bed = workflow.projectDir + "/configs/nCoV-2019.insert.bed"

 ### Other useful options
-* To "resume" a workflow that use `-resume` with your nextflow command
+* To "resume" a workflow that use `-resume` with the nextflow command
-* To create a report, use `-with-report` with your nextflow command
+* To create a report, use `-with-report` with the nextflow command
-* To use nextflow tower, use `-with-tower` with your nextflow command
+* To use nextflow tower, use `-with-tower` with the nextflow command

 # Frequently Asked Questions (aka FAQ)
 ## What do I do if I encounter an error?